Limit theorems for the total scalar curvature: Proof of Main Theorems

-Thus, we prove Main Theorems.
-First, we prove Main Theorem \ref{theo-2} because we will use almost the same method in the proof to show Main theorem \ref{theo-1}.
-The idea of proof here is the same as that of Bamler \cite{bamler2016proof}.
-We will show the assertion by contradiction.
-In order to do it, we suppose that the total scalar curvature of the limiting metric is less than $\kappa.$ Then, since the manifold $M$ is compact, we can also suppose that it is less than or equal to $\kappa - \delta$ for a positive constant $\delta.$ On the other hand, from Lemma \ref{lemm-basic}, we can flow up to a uniform (i.e., independent of $i$) positive time $\tau$ each metric $g_{i}$ and potential function $f_{i}$ respectively along the Ricci--DeTurck flow and the heat flow with the Ricci flow background.
-From Lemma \ref{lemm-key}, if we retake $\tau$ sufficiently small (independent of $i$), the weighted total scalar curvature is bounded from below by $\kappa - \delta/2$ along the Ricci flow and the heat flow for each $i.$ Thus, combining Lemma \ref{lemm-basic}, \ref{lemm-sub} and \ref{lemm-harmonic}, we can deduce that the total scalar curvature of the limiting metric is greater than or equal to $\kappa - \delta/2.$ But this contradicts the supposition that the total scalar curvature of the limiting metric is less than $\kappa.$ We prescribe these arguments more exactly below. \begin{proof}[Proof of Main Theorem \ref{theo-2}] We show the assertion by contradiction.
+In this section, we prove the main theorems.
+First, we prove Main Theorem \ref{theo-2} because we will use almost the same argument in the proof of another main theorem \ref{theo-1}.
+The idea of proof here is the same as that of Bamler \cite{bamler2016proof}, by contradiction.
+To do this, we suppose that the weighted total scalar curvature of the limiting metric is less than or equal to $\kappa - \delta$ for some $\delta > 0$.
+On the other hand, combining Lemma \ref{lemm-basic}, \ref{lemm-sub}, \ref{lemm-harmonic} and \ref{lemm-key}, we can deduce that the weighted total scalar curvature of the limiting metric is greater than or equal to $\kappa - \delta/2.$ This contradicts our supposition.
+We prescribe these arguments with more precision below. \begin{proof}[Proof of Main Theorem \ref{theo-2}] We show the assertion by contradiction.
 Suppose that